Midway Point, Tasmania

-Midway Point is a residential locality in the local government area (LGA) of Sorell in the South-east LGA region of Tasmania.
+Midway Point (paredarerme/palawa kani: tipina) is a residential locality in the local government area (LGA) of Sorell in the South-east LGA region of Tasmania.
 The locality is about 5 km south-west of the town of Sorell.
 The 2016 census recorded a population of 2859 for the state suburb of Midway Point.

 It is located on a small peninsula with Orielton Lagoon on its eastern side and Pittwater on its southern and western sides.
 The suburb meets the mid-way point of the Sorell Causeway from Hobart to Sorell, hence the name.
 Mcgees Bridge is connected to Midway Point on the Pittwater side.

-The suburb lies close to Hobart International Airport and is approximately 21 km to Hobart via the Tasman Highway.
+The suburb lies close to Hobart Airport and is approximately 21 km to Hobart via the Tasman Highway.
 In recent years Midway Point has become a popular commuter town for people working in Hobart.

 History

 Midway Point was gazetted as a locality in 1957.

 Geography

 The waters of Pittwater form the eastern, southern and western boundaries.